lucaspenney/ManaStack-API/docs/cards.md

 This doesn't return any extra information, but allows you to store cards by their ID only and then retrieve the card again later.

+#Packs

+You can get a random pack of cards from a particular set by passing the set code as follows.

+`api.manastack.com/pack/<set>`

 #Card Images